dipisha03/liri-node-app/README.md

 	do-what-it-says

-		* This will perform a random task pertaining to one the commands above.
+		* This will perform a random task pertaining to one that commands above.

 Enjoy!